What is EC?

 Do My Parents Have to Know?

-No – there is no law requiring your parents be notified before you get birth control.
-If you’re concerned about privacy, you should call the doctor or clinic first and ask if you can get EC confidentially.
+No – there is no law requiring your parents be notified before you get birth control, especially now that it's available over the counter.

 Keep in mind that EC can have some minor side effects like nausea, breast tenderness, stomach pain, headache, dizziness, temporarily irregular menstrual periods, or fatigue.